 - Changes in demand for products.

-- · Increasing consumer consciousness about the products they buy.
+- Increasing consumer consciousness about the products they

-- Decreasing and ageing population.
+- buy.
+Decreasing and

-- Healthier lifestyles.
+- ageing population. · Healthier lifestyles.

-- · Products not aligned with consumer expectations and behaviours, reducing sales. - Change in consumption patterns in Mauritius towards healthier options driven by health issues related to diabetes and cardiovascular diseases, following similar trends in western developed countries. - Prevalence of alcohol-related health problems in Mauritius and other markets.
+• Products not aligned with consumer expectations and behaviours, reducing

+- · Change in consumption patterns in Ma towards healthier options driven by hea issues related to diabetes and cardiovas diseases, following similar trends in we developed countries. - · Prevalence of alcohol-related health pr in Mauritius and other markets.

-- Develop new product categories that respond to health-related requirements. - Foster consumer loyalty by providing more detailed product information. - · Promote responsible alcohol consumption. - Work with customers and partners to promote safe and responsible gatherings in the 'new normal'.
+- Develop new product categories that re to health-related requirements. - Foster consumer loyalty by providing m detailed product information. - Promote responsible alcohol consumpt - · Work with customers and partners to pr safe and responsible gatherings in the 'new normal'.